Research Agenda

 • How are the systems of care implementation factors understood and operationalized from the perspectives of family organizations?

-To capture the complexity of family organizations, the study will use both a national survey and embedded case study design to provide important knowledge on family-run organizations.
-Information will be gathered on the status of such organizations nationwide, and on the processes they use at different developmental stages to strengthen their internal mechanisms, to work with other organizations within a system of care, and to positively impact the system of care.
+To capture the complexity of family organizations, the study used both a national survey and embedded case study design to provide important knowledge on family-run organizations.
+Information was gathered on the status of such organizations nationwide, and on the processes they used at different developmental stages to strengthen their internal mechanisms, to work with other organizations within a system of care, and to positively impact the system of care.

 • the factors that contribute to the development and sustainability of an effective family organization;